ronaldbosma/blog/content/blog/handling-technical-ids-in-gherkin-with-specflow.md

 Gherkin scenarios are used to describe the functional requirements of your software.
 They should be readable for the team and also for the business that uses the software.
 Technical ids don't have a place here.
 They're usually included in scenarios for test automation purposes but make them harder to read.
 So, what to do when your code requires a technical id?

-Let start with an example scenario:
+Let's start with an example scenario:

 ```Gherkin
 Given the following people